Creditor Harassment Lawyers in Washington, D.C.

 Note that this list is not exhaustive; there are many other examples of prohibited creditor behaviors.
 If you believe you are the victim of creditor harassment, reach out to Capital Justice Attorneys, LLP right away for legal assistance.

 Providing Compassionate Counsel & Proven Results

 Our Washington, D.C. creditor harassment lawyers understand just how stressful it is to face considerable debt and the seemingly constant creditor calls that come with it.
 In addition to helping you stop creditor harassment, we can help you explore various debt relief solutions, including Chapter 7 bankruptcy, Chapter 13 bankruptcy, and debt settlement.
-We can also help you avoid foreclosure and seek solutions for student loan debt relief.
+We can also help you avoid foreclosure and seek solutions for relief.

 Our team provides personalized legal solutions tailored to each unique client’s needs and goals.
 We also offer payment plans, including $0 down for qualified clients.